Manoj Kumar Pandey: Military career

 "Some goals are so worthy, it's glorious even to fail!"

 He graduated from the National Defence Academy in 90th course and belonged to Mike Squadron (Mustangs).
 Pandey was commissioned as a lieutenant in the 1st battalion, 11th Gorkha Rifles on 7 June 1997.

 Kargil War

 In early May, the intrusion in the Kargil sector was reported.
 The 1/11 Gorkha Rifles battalion had finished a one-and-a-half year tenure in the Siachen Glacier and was on-the-move to its peace-time location in Pune.
 The battalion was asked to move to the Batalik sector in Kargil.
 It was among the first units to be inducted into this sector.
 The unit, commanded by Colonel Lalit Rai, was assigned responsibility of the Jubar, Kukarthaam and Khalubar areas and their battalion headquarters was in Yeldor.

 Pandey, as part of the battalion, was involved in a series of attacks, including those which led to the capture of Jubar Top.
-Manoj Pandey died securing the Dras Valley.
+Manoj Pandey martyred securing the Dras Valley.